Torasemide, tablets 10 mg 20 pcs

 Indications

-– Edema syndrome of various genesis including chronic heart failure liver and kidney diseases;
+– Edema syndrome of various origins, incl. for chronic heart failure, liver, lung and kidney diseases;

 – arterial hypertension.